johnnynunez/gstaichi/hp/add-new-doc/_sources/user_guide/user_guide/getting_started.md.txt

 ```
 => in this test, fields are around 28% faster than ndarrays.

-(The exact ratio obviously depends on the kernel.
-In addition it's possible to construct toy examples like this where ndarray appears to be faster than fields, but in actual kernels, such as Genesis func narrow phase kernel, for collisions, we observe fields are around ~30% faster)
+Technical note: the exact ratio depends on the kernel.
+In addition it's possible to construct toy examples like this where ndarray appears to be faster than fields, but in many commonly used kernels, such as Genesis func narrow phase kernel, for collisions, we observe fields are around ~30% faster